Implants vs Dentures — Which is Better? Cost & Comparison

 Ready to Transform Your Smile?

 Book your professional assessment (2,000 PKR) with Dr. Saad Irfan.
-Open 7 days a week, 9AM-11PM at two DHA Karachi locations.
+Open 7 days a week, 9AM-11PM at DHA Phase 5, DHA Phase 8, and Clifton Block 9 clinics in Karachi.

 About the Author